 Highway 49 runs like a gold vein through the Sierra foothills.
-Back in the 19th century, every little town had general store stocked with candies and ice cream parlours.
-The historic towns of the Gold Country never lost this great tradition.
+Back in the 19th century, every town had a general store stocked with candies and ice cream parlours.
+Historic towns of the Gold Country never lost this great tradition.

 Candy shops sparkle with sweets galore, and names like “licorice starlights,” “butterscotch buttons,” “chocolate pecan turtles,” “watermelon taffy,” “chocolate rocks.”

-There’s also along Highway 49, soft ice cream cones in swirly flavors and dipped in chocolate or milkshakes so thick your straw stands straight up, creamy rootbeer floats (the “float” is ice cream), and banana splits.
+Also along Highway 49, find soft ice cream cones in swirly flavors and dipped in chocolate or milkshakes so thick your straw stands straight up, creamy rootbeer floats (the “float” is ice cream), and banana splits.

-Whether you’re en route to Lake Tahoe or San Francisco, or exploring California Gold Country, you’ll be glad you made time for these sweet treats along the way.
+Whether you’re exploring California Gold Country or en route to Lake Tahoe or San Francisco, you’ll be glad you made time for these sweet treats along the way.

 Northern Gold County